 - First, fill your stomach with some salty food

-- [Takosen] Best before 3 minutes!
-Hot and melty, it's delicious
+- [Takosen] Best before date: 3 minutes!
+Hot and melt-in-your-mouth delicious "Asakusa Tako x Koromo Brothers"

-- [Tempura Chips] Crispy tempura with a new texture
+- [Tempura Chips] Crispy Tempura with a New Texture "Asakusa Seisakusho"

-- [Eel rice ball] Enjoy luxurious eel at an affordable price
+- [Eel rice ball] Enjoy luxurious and affordable eel at "Asakusa Unana"

-- [Yakitori] A long-established specialty loved by celebrities
+- [Yakitori] A long-established specialty loved by celebrities: "Asakusa Hanakawado Funachu"

-- [Monja Korokke] A downtown specialty made with one hand
+- [Monja Korokke] Asakusa Monja Korokke: A downtown specialty made with one hand

-- [Okaki] Enjoy freshly fried okaki rice crackers
+- [Okaki] Asakusa Nakamise Kineya: Enjoy freshly made fried okaki

 - When eating out, sweets and other sweet treats are a must.

-- [Matcha Ice Cream] A rich flavor made with 3.5% tea leaves
+- [Matcha Ice Cream] "Kaminari Issa" is a rich matcha ice cream made with 3.5% tea leaves.

-- [Dumplings] The evolved strawberry dumplings look great
+- [Dumplings] Asakusa Soratsuki: Evolution of strawberry dumplings

-- [Sweet potato chips] Crispy chips that are rare even in Tokyo
+- [Sweet Potato Chips] Crispy chips that are rare even in Tokyo "Imoyasu," a baked sweet potato specialty store

-- [Melon Bread] Enjoy the crispy and fluffy texture
+- [Melon Bread] Enjoy the fluffy and crispy texture at Asakusa Kagetsudo Main Store

 - Drinks recommended for breaks and palate cleansers